uio-bmi/ligo/docs_source/quickstart.rst

 .. code-block:: console

-  ligo quickstart.yaml quickstart_output
+  ligo quickstart.yaml qickstart_output_receptor

-Note that the output folder (quickstart_output) should not exist prior to the run.
+All results will be located in qickstart_output_receptor.
+Note that the output folder (qickstart_output_receptor) should not exist prior to the run.

 Step 3: Understanding the output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The simulated dataset is located under qickstart_output_receptor/inst1/exported_dataset/airr/batch1.tsv.
+In the output, each row represent one AIR.

+Some of the columns are shown in the table below:

+.. list-table:: Simulated receptors in AIRR format
+    :header-rows: 1

+    * - v_call
+      - j_call
+      - junction_aa
+      - signal1
+      - signal2
+      - signal1_position
+      - signal2_position

+    * - TRBV10-1*01
+      - TRBJ2-5*01
+      - CARPDRGGGYTF
+      - 0
+      - 1
+      - m000000000000
+      - m000000100000
+    * - TRBV7-2*02
+      - TRBJ2-5*01
+      - CASSRGHFQETQYF
+      - 1
+      - 0
+      - m01000000000000
+      - m00000000000000
+    * - TRBV7-8*01
+      - TRBJ2-3*01
+      - CASSSPGGVRIYSTDTQYF
+      - 1
+      - 0
+      - m0100000000000000000
+      - m0000000000000000000

 Next steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^